-A GMD Vulnerability Assessment requires a dc GIC System model to calculate GIC flow which is used to determine transformer Reactive Power absorption and transformer thermal response.
+A GMD Vulnerability Assessment requires a de-GIC System model, which is a dc representation of the System, to calculate GIC flow which is.
+In a GMD Vulnerability Assessment, GIC simulations are used to determine transformer Reactive Power absorption and transformer thermal response.
 Details for developing the GIC System model are provided in the NERC GMD Task Force guide: Application Guide for Computing Geomagnetically-Induced Current in the Bulk Power System.
 The guide is available at: